-Grades of H, I, N, NC, P, W, and Z are not assigned weight and are not used in computing GPA.
+Grades of H, I, N, NP, P, W, and Z are not assigned weight and are not used in computing GPA.
 Use the GPA Calculator to determine you GPA.

-To see when grades will be available view the academic calendar at www.shoreline.edu/calendars
+To see when grades will be available, view the Academic Calendar

 |Grade||Description of Grade|

 |0.7 - 0.9||D- (Credit can be granted but may not transfer to Washington state baccalaureate institutions)|

 |H||Course in progress|

 |P||Pass (credit only, no grade point)|

 |NP||Not Pass (no credit, no grade point)|

 |Repeat||Repeat - Excluded (This will appear on the transcript to designate the class(es) with the lowest grade(s) when a course has been repeated.
 The grade for a class with this designation will not be factored into the GPA.)|